Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         For inductors, a similar process can be used, except there are no pdfs that need to be opened, even though the datasheet links will still be scraped.
-Currently, an older version of the scraping process was used to get inductor information, which is found on inductor_training_updatedAlgorithm.csv after being passed through Bailey's parameter estimation script.
+Currently, an older version of the scraping process was used to get inductor information, which is found on inductor_training_updatedAlgorithm.csv after being passed through coreloss.py, the parameter estimation script.

         For capacitors, A similar scraping process can be used.